witheve/docs/src/handbook/blocks.md

   [#student name: "Ingrid"]
 ```

-This block has no `search` action, so it doesn't depend on any other recrods.
+This block has no `search` action, so it doesn't depend on any other records.
 Thus, it can be viewed as a "root" of the program.
 A program may contain many such roots.

 ## Examples